platform-mesh/example-httpbin-operator/docs/kcp-api-syncagent/readme.md

 ## Prerequisites

-A kind cluster with example-httpbin-operator configured as noted in `ocm/readme.md`.
+A kind cluster with example-httpbin-operator configured.

 A kubeconfig with a service account with RBAC to manage resources in the consumer cluster as documented here: